pickettbd/TANOS/README.md

 ## I. Introduction
-In phylogenetic trees, assessing the stability of a node is paramount to having confidence in the quality of the topology.
+In phylogenetics, assessing the stability of a node is paramount to having confidence in the quality of the topology.
 Several strategies exist to evaluate a node, with bootstrap support being particularly popular.
-Most methods rely on how consistently characters from the input data matrix are in a given state to judge the node.
+Most methods rely on how consistently characters from the input data matrix are in a given state to assess the node.
 We seek to evaluate the stability of the node by determining how resilient nodes are to the removal of taxa.
 This package can calculate the taxa resiliency for a provided tree.
 To determine this, one must remove a taxon from the alignment (jackknife sampling) and build a new tree, comparing it to the